sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-10-Example-Gradle-With-Poi.md

     }
 ```

-You'll notice as a matter of style I'm keeping methods for opening files short.
+You'll notice, as a matter of style, I'm keeping methods for opening files short.
 This is because I want to separate
 all the error handling that comes from opening a file from the actual reading of the file.
 I avoid having to
-worry about handling checked exceptions (`FileNotFoundException` and `IOException`) by just replace them with a
+worry about handling checked exceptions (`FileNotFoundException` and `IOException`) by just replacing them with a
 `RuntimeException`.
-I find that this dramatically cuts down on the repetitive try-catch blocks I need, and keeps
+I find that this dramatically cuts down on the repetitive try-catch blocks I need and keeps
 them away from the **interesting** code that is actually handling our reading logic.

 ### Iterator<Row>